Kicking off our series on the best wines at Costco with the Kirkland Signature Chateauneuf-du-Pape!

 As always, selection at each Costco varies so you may not be able to find all of these wines but hopefully by the time we’re done in a couple weeks everyone will be able to find at least a few of them.
 Also note that many of these bottles tend to sell FAST, so if you happen to see them at your local store don’t hesitate!

-The 2014 Kirkland Signature Chateauneuf-du-Pape from Domaine de Nalys offers a rare treat to drink a wine from the renowned Chateauneuf-du-Pape region for less than $20.
+The 2015 Kirkland Signature Chateauneuf-du-Pape (2014 pictured) from Domaine de Nalys offers a rare treat to drink a wine from the renowned Chateauneuf-du-Pape region for less than $20.
 It begins with an excellent aroma full of red and black currant, red cherry, licorice, nicely integrated spice and some nice floral and herb notes.
-Tasting the smooth, medium-bodied wine shows that it has very good complexity.
+Tasting the smooth, medium-bodied wine shows that it has good complexity.
 After a couple hour decant blackberry, black cherry, leather, licorice and spice all combine seamlessly in your mouth.
 A nice earthy streak mid-palate leads into the dry, spicy finish.
 It may be $19.99 but it’s truly a bargain for Chateauneuf-du-Pape!
+That said this isn’t a bottle I would recommend aging for years in your cellar, but it is pretty darn tasty right now.

 As always you can find an updated list of all our recommended wines from Costco as well as more tips and tricks for shopping the store here.